-ISRO successfully launches PSLV-C41/IRNSS-1I fom Sriharikota: All you need to know
+ISRO successfully launches PSLV-C41/IRNSS-1I from Sriharikota: All you need to know

 The Indian Space Research Organisation (ISRO) today successfully launched the PSLV-C41/IRNSS-1I from Satish Shawan Space Centre SHAR in Sriharikota.
 IRNSS-1I, is a navigation satellite and the eighth such satellite to be a part of a constellation.
 The PSLV-C41/IRNSS-1I Mission lifted off at 04:04 AM on Thursday.
+Prime Minister Narendra Modi has congratulated ISRO over the successful launch.
+“Congratulations to our scientists on the successful launch of navigation satellite IRNSS-1I by PSLV.
+This success will bring benefits of our space programme to the common man.
+Proud of team,” the PM has tweeted this morning.

 The launch was ISRO’s second attempt at sending a replacement satellite.
 Notably, the previous mission of a PSLV carrying IRNSS-1H in August last year failed after the heat shield covering the satellite failed to separate.
 This also comes two weeks after the space agency launched GSAT-6A on board GSLV Mk-II but the rocket placed GSAT-6A in orbit, ISRO lost communication with the satellite.